-Parakeets are gregarious birds: they like to live together.
+Parakeets are gregarious birds and they like to live together.
 However, the arrival of a new bird, such as the cockatiel, can cause some dissatisfaction among those who were there first, especially if the group consists of only one or two birds.

 1. Place the newcomer in quarantine